 Having run a successful campaign for Mayor of London for two-and-a-half years, from 1997, Jeffrey Archer was selected as the official Conservative Party Candidate for London’s Mayor in October 1999 by an overwhelming majority.
 In November that same year, he withdrew his candidacy, having been charged with perjury and conspiracy to pervert the course of justice.
 He was sentenced to four years imprisonment, and was released in July 2003, having served two years.

 Jeffrey Archer has published three volumes of his Prison Diary; Volume I, Hell, a searing account of his first three weeks in the high security prison, HMP Belmarsh; Volume II, Purgatory, set in HMP Wayland, a C category prison; and the third and final volume, Heaven, about his final transfer to an open prison.

-Now published in 97 countries and more than 37 languages, Jeffrey Archer is firmly established, with international sales passing 270 million copies.
-He is the only author ever to have been a number one bestseller in fiction (eighteen times), short stories (four times) and non-fiction (The Prison Diaries).
+Now published in 97 countries and more than 33 languages, Jeffrey Archer is firmly established, with international sales passing 275 million copies.
+He is the only author ever to have been a number one bestseller in fiction (nineteen times), short stories (four times) and non-fiction (The Prison Diaries).

-Jeffrey has been married for 49 years to Dame Mary Archer DBE, who was, until October 2012, chairman of Cambridge University Hospitals NHS Foundation Trust (incorporating Addenbrooke’s and the Rosie Hospitals).
-In January 2015, Mary was appointed by the Prime Minister as Chairman of the Science Museum Group.
-They have two sons, William and James, and two grandsons, and divide their time between homes in London, Cambridge and Mallorca.
+Jeffrey has been married for 53 years to Dame Mary Archer DBE, who was until October 2012, chairman of Cambridge University Hospitals NHS Foundation Trust (incorporating Addenbrooke’s and the Rosie Hospitals).
+In January 2015 Mary was appointed by the Prime Minister as Chairman of the Science Museum Group.
+They have two sons, William and James, two grandsons and a granddaughter, and divide their time between homes in London, Cambridge and Mallorca.